Zakrzewski family

 The Zakrzewski family was a family of Polish serial killers who committed eight murders in rural Poland from 1954 to 1969, including the killing of a five-member family in Rzepin Pierwszy in 1969.
-For the last crime, the 66-year-old father, Józef, and his 42-year-old elder son Czesław were sentenced to death and executed, while the younger, 24-year-old Adam, was sentenced to 25 years imprisonment, but would later hang himself in prison.
+For the last crime, the 66-year-old father, Józef, and his 42-year-old elder son Czesław were sentenced to death and executed, while the younger, 24-year-old Adam, was sentenced to 25 years imprisonment.
+However, Adam later hanged himself in prison.

+Family

+The Zakrzewski family consisted of Józef (aged 66 at the time of the murders); his wife Halina (age unknown); their two sons Czesław (aged 44) and Adam (aged 22); and an unnamed daughter that was not involved in the murders at all.
+The Zakrzewski family were wealthy, with a large farm, but Józef was noted to have constantly owed back taxes.
+The family was not very well liked in their village.
+Józef was physically abusive towards his children.
+Czesław was previously convicted of several instances of robbery, including with a weapon.
+He was very close to his father, and carried out Józef's orders out of fear.
+Adam was suspected of a past robbery.

 Lipa family murders

-On the night of November 2 to 3, 1969, on the Catholic holiday of All Souls' Day, the villagers of Rzepin Pierwszy noticed a fire originating from the mayor's house.
+On the night of 2 to 3 November 1969, on the Catholic holiday of All Souls' Day, the villagers of Rzepin Pierwszy noticed a fire originating from the mayor's house.
 Numerous people rushed in to help, but by the time of their arrival, the house had burned down and all five people inhabitants (45-year-old Mieczysław Lipa; his 27-year-old nephew Władysław and his pregnant 18-year-old wife Krystyna; his 54-year-old sister-in-law Zofia and his 81-year-old mother Maria) had perished.
 Initially, it was considered an unfortunate accident, but an autopsy report concluded that all five victims had skull fractures inflicted with a blunt instrument, as well as cuts and stab wounds, which were later determined to have been inflicted with an axe and a hoe.
 It was also concluded that the killer or killers had set bundles of straw on fire in the yard to in an attempt to cover up their tracks.

 In the beginning, authorities considered two possible motives: robbery, as Mieczysław Lipa was known to possess approximately 20,000 złoty collected from taxes, or possibly revenge.
-In an order to prevent a panic amongst the villagers, the police quickly narrowed down the suspect list to about 40 people, among which were Józef and Czesław Zakrzewski.
-The former was known for his frequent spats with the mayor for not paying his taxes and refusing to provide agricultural goods, while the latter, a petty criminals with numerous convictions for robbery and other small crimes, was known for carrying around a gun on him at all times.
+In an order to prevent panic amongst the villagers, the police quickly narrowed down the suspect list to about 40 people, among which were Józef and Czesław Zakrzewski.
+The former was known for his frequent spats with the mayor for not paying his taxes and refusing to provide agricultural goods, while the latter, a petty criminal with numerous convictions for robbery and other small crimes, was known for carrying around a gun on him at all times.